 Part 2 (Overnight Assignment)

-The candidates will be provided with a written problem statement and will have until the next day to prepare a response to the information provided, and articulate the steps they would take to address the problem by submitting a brief note and presenting an oral defense of the proposed solution(s).
+The candidates will be provided with a written problem statement and will have until the next day to prepare a response to the information provided, and articulate the steps they would take to address the problem by submitting a briefing note and presenting an oral defense of the proposed solution(s).
 This may include interpretation of data, policy analysis of the problem, possible options, and recommendations.
 The response will demonstrate a candidate’s ability to assess policies, strategies, programs, services, and devices that affect oral health and the provision of oral health services.
 It will also be used to assess competencies of policy analysis, communicating recommendations and planning activities or programs that would be worthwhile in improving oral health within the given ethical, legal, political, social, demographic, economic, and environmental context.

 Part 2a (Briefing Note based on Overnight Assignment)